hmyuuu/kirin/docs/index.md

 - [JAX](https://jax.readthedocs.io/en/latest/) and [numba](https://numba.pydata.org/), the frontend syntax and the way it is designed.
 - [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) and its predecessors, the design of rule-based rewriter.

+## Kirin and friends

+Kirin has been used for building several eDSLs, including:

+- the QASM2 eDSL and its extensions for neutral atom in [Bloqade](https://bloqade.quera.com)

+We are in the process of open-sourcing more eDSLs built on top of Kirin.

 ## Quick Example: the `food` language

+For the impatient, we prepare an example that requires no background knowledge in any specific domain.
 In this example, we will mutate python's semantics to support a small eDSL (embedded domain-specific language) called `food`.
 It describes the process of cooking, eating food and taking food naps after.

 Before we start, let's take a look at what would our `food` language look like: